Angelou Northeast Branch Library

 More About Angelou Northeast Branch Library

-The Maya Angelou Northeast Branch Library was dedicated on Friday, December 20, 1996 to a packed crowd with Maya Angelou (1928-2014) in attendance.
+After being closed for 20 months, the library opened in a new building and with a new name: the Maya Angelou Northeast Branch Library.
+The building was formally dedicated with a ceremony that included Maya Angelou (1928-2014) on Friday, December 20, 1996.
 Angelou was an author, poet, professor, civil rights activist, playwright, actress, director, and producer.
 "I never knew a library named for anyone who was alive," she commented.
 "All the libraries that kept me alive and saved my life and then helped me extend my life, were always named for whole towns or countries or states or people who were dead."
 At the time, the Wichita City Council had a policy against naming public buildings after living people, but made an exception for Angelou.

 Amenities